×

 2. To the potatoes, add the onions, eggs, flour, salt, baking powder, and pepper.
 Stir the mixture until it is just combined.
 Allow it to rest for 3-5 minutes.

-5. Keep the cooked latkes warm in a 200 F oven until ready to plate.
+5. Keep the cooked latkes warm in a 200°F oven until ready to plate.

-6. To make the brown butter apples, begin by peeling and cutting the apples into wedges.
-In a large skillet or sauté pan, heat the butter over medium-high heat until it is just golden, add the apples and sauté for 6-7 minutes or until they are almost tender.
+2. In a large skillet or sauté pan, heat the butter over medium-high heat until it is just golden.
+Add the apples and sauté for 6-7 minutes or until they are almost tender.

-7. Dissolve the cornstarch in the cold water and add this mixture to the apples.
-Stir in the brown sugar and the cinnamon, then boil the apples for 1-2 minutes or until they are thick.
+4. Stir in the brown sugar and the cinnamon, then boil the apples for 1-2 minutes or until they are thick.
 Remove the apples from the heat and keep warm.

-8. To plate, arrange some of the latkes on a serving plate, sprinkle them with chives and serve with the sour cream and brown butter apples.
+5. To plate, arrange some of the latkes on a serving plate, sprinkle them with chives and serve with the sour cream and brown butter apples.

-9. Serve these immediately and enjoy!
+6. Serve these immediately and enjoy!

 Reviews